analogdevicesinc/testbenches/docs/user_guide/coding_guidelines.rst

 **G1**

-Checker and scoreboard modules must be written to be parameterizable.
+Checker and scoreboard modules must be written to be parameterizable, which means that they should be able to work with any data type.

-..
-   TODO how and what exactly this means is an open question

 **G2**